At Rubislaw Park, we are proud to offer comprehensive dementia care for older adults living with dementia.

 Residents can spend as long as they need to and if they don't want to continue reading a book, that’s completely fine too.
 If our residents prefer to be read to or find it hard to focus, our staff can read to our residents as this enables them to use their imagination and uncover memories of relatable moments in their life.

-We encourage all residents, including those with alzheimers and dementia to be as active as possible; whether that’s taking a stroll around the gardens or going further afield, we believe physical activity, no matter how extensive, is important for everyone.
-We often take our residents to the local town to do a number of excursions, and we have found that getting out and about and feeling part of the community significantly improves overall wellbeing.
+We encourage all residents, including those at all different stages of dementia to be as active as possible to help improve their quality of life; whether that’s taking a stroll around the gardens or going further afield to partake in some outdoor activities, we believe physical activity, no matter how extensive, is important for everyone.
+We often take our residents to the local town to do a number of excursions, and we have found that getting out and about and feeling part of the community significantly improves overall well being.

 Friends and family are also invited to come along if they would like.
-Outside activities could include feeding the birds at a park or going to a local café for tea and cake, whatever it is, we promise our residents will have a ball.
+Outside activities could include feeding the birds at a park or going to a local café for tea and cake, whatever it is, we promise our residents will have a great time.

 Dancing is another fantastic dementia friendly activity for our residents.
 Whether you’re good at it or not, dancing is sure to provide a feel-good factor regardless.
-Dancing is not only a great way to get the body moving, but learning dance moves also uses the cognitive side of the brain in order to follow steps and remember a routine.
-This type of activity is a must when it comes to involving our residents living with dementia as it has so many physical, mental and emotional benefits.
+Dancing is not only a great way to get the body moving, but learning dance moves also uses the person's cognitive function in order to follow steps and remember a routine all while listening to music.
+This type of activity is a must when it comes to involving our residents with dementia as it has so many physical, mental and emotional benefits.

-Residents have the opportunity to be social by dancing in a group or as a pair, and some residents may find that a certain type of dance brings them back to their younger days which is a wonderful moment to revisit.
+Residents have the opportunity to experience social interaction by dancing in a group or as a pair, and some residents may find that a certain type of dance brings them back to their younger days which is a wonderful moment to revisit.

 It enables them to be creative and imaginative, whilst socialising with others on the same project.
-Residents love to see how their masterpieces turn out and often keep them on display in their rooms or give to loved ones.
+From painting scenes in the garden to building sculptures with play dough, there is something different for everyone to enjoy.
+Residents love to see how their masterpieces turn out and often keep them on display in their rooms or give them to loved ones.

 Our staff is always there to lend a helping hand with our arts and crafts if needed, but we want to give our residents as much creative freedom as possible.